 About 2.5/3 months before the end of the fixed term tenancy, a member of staff will contac you to see if you're happy to renew the tenancy for a further fixed term.
 We will also discuss the option of a possible rent increase, in line with the Retail Price Index (RPI).
 You then have three options available to you.

 You wish for your tenant(s) to enter into a Statutory Periodic Tenant (explained further down).
 We will contact your tenant(s) to let them know they will enter into a periodic tenancy and issue them with a prescribed information document (we can ONLY draw up the prescribed information document if Advanced Lettings have registered the deposit).
-Please do note that if you have registered the deposit yourself, you MUST ensure that you issue the tenants with a new prescribed information document.

 You wish to serve your tenant(s) two contractual months notice to vacate.
 This will usually be done via a Section 21 Notice requiring possession.
 (This third option is the reason a member of staff contacts you 'early', because the notice must be served in line with the contract dates of the tenancy).
 If Advanced Lettings have registered the deposit, we will supply your tenant(s) with a copy of the prescribed information document.
 However, if you have registered the deposit yourself, you will need to supply us with a copy of the prescribed information document given to tenants so that we can give them a copy when we're serving them the Section 21 Notice.

 We aim to keep you up to date with the entire process, and will let you know the outcome.
 We will deduct the relevant fees from your rent.
 You will receive a copy of the tenancy agreement / Section 13 Notice / Section 21 Notice along with a copy of the invoice in the post if you're a UK landlord; or via email if you're a non-resident landlord.